Charfield railway disaster

 The Charfield railway disaster was a fatal train crash which occurred on 13 October 1928 in the village of Charfield in the English county of Gloucestershire.
-The Leeds to Bristol London, Midland and Scottish Railway (LMS) night mail train failed to stop at the signals protecting the down refuge siding at Charfield railway station.
+The London, Midland and Scottish Railway (LMS) Leeds to Bristol night mail train failed to stop at the signals protecting the down refuge siding at Charfield railway station.
 The weather was misty, but there was not a sufficiently thick fog for the signalman at Charfield to employ fog signalmen.
 A freight train was in the process of being shunted from the down main line to the siding, and another train of empty goods wagons was passing through the station from the Bristol (up) direction.

 The mail train collided with the freight train and was derailed, coming into collision with the up train underneath the road bridge to the north of the station.
 Gas used to light the carriages ignited, and four carriages were burnt out.
 The driver and fireman of the mail train claimed that they had seen a clear distant signal on approach to the station, and therefore had assumed that the home signals protecting the station were also clear; however, testing of the signals after the accident confirmed that the distant had been correctly in the yellow "caution" position.
 The driver and fireman were charged with manslaughter, but were subsequently acquitted.

 Background

 Early in the morning of 13 October, three down trains (the LMS parcels and goods trains and the GWR goods train) were expected to pass through Charfield.

 The two goods trains were proceeding much slower than the parcels train.
 To prevent delays to the more important parcels train, signalmen H. Button of Charfield Box and R.H Smith of Berkeley Road Junction (the block post before Charfield) agreed to shunt the two goods trains clear.
 Button shunted the LMS Goods Train into a siding at Charfield whilst Smith shunted the GWR Goods Train into a siding at Berkeley Road Junction.
-The parcels train raced through the Stations.
+The parcels train raced through the stations.
 After signalman F.W Booking of Wickwar (the signalbox after Charfield) signalled "out of section" to Button, he signalled for the LMS goods train to depart the sidings.
 However, the driver of this train chose to spend five minutes taking on water at Charfield, something he wasn't booked to do.
 Nor did he inform Button of this.
 As a result, the original plan for the GWR goods train had to be altered.
 The mail train meanwhile was fast approaching Charfield and with this in mind, Button was forced to shunt the GWR goods train into the sidings in Charfield once the LMS goods train had left.